hermangroup/docs/introduction/how-to-buy.rst

   https://coincheck.com

-  Coincheck is a Japanese exchange allowing deposits in JPY and USD for trading against DASH and other cryptocurrencies.
+  Coincheck is a Japanese exchange allowing deposits in JPY and USD for trading against HISTORIA and other cryptocurrencies.

 Coindeal
   .. image:: exchanges/coindeal.png